josh2c/josh2c/README.md

 ## What I Do:

-- Played against OpTic Gaming in Call of Duty and won a $2K tournament.
 - Currently developing Trezure, a daily fantasy sports app focused on real-time updates and user engagement.
-- Learning Data Structures and Algorithms in Python; regularly solving problems on coding platforms (100+ problems solved).
+- Learning Data Structures and Algorithms in Python.
 - Aspiring full-stack developer with current expertise in frontend development.
 - Avid gamer with an interest in strategy games.